Image: Paramount Pictures

 “Why would they cast a middle-aged bald English Shakespearean actor in this iconic role as captain of the Enterprise?
 It made no sense,” he told Pete Hammond of Deadline Hollywood.

-Earlier this week, The Trek Files, a podcast beloved in the Trek community dropped a number of previously unknown bombs regarding the original concepts for the show.
+The Trek Files, a podcast beloved in the Trek community dropped a number of previously unknown bombs regarding the original concepts for the show.
 Not only was the ship going to be the U.S.S.
 Odyssey, but the captain of the ship was going to be a Vulcan named Rhon… who was killed in the first episode.

 But how could a ship go on without a captain at the helm?
 The original pitch stated that though Captain Rhon’s physical body died in the pilot, he would live on as a hologram in the ship’s computer and the crew could always turn to him for guidance.
 The acting captain was going to be named Richard Kincaid, a 29-year old orphan who looked to Rhon as a father figure.
 According to Inverse, the only aspect of the original concept that actually made it into Next Gen was a Klingon who served on the Odyssey — only his name was Mynk instead of Worf.